Ananyasdrafts/Document_Retrieval/README.md

 4. **Background Scraping**:
    - Periodically scrape news articles from RSS feeds to keep the document store updated.

+## Tech Stack
+- **Flask**: I chose Flask for its simplicity and flexibility.
+It's lightweight, which makes it easy to build and manage the web application.
+Its minimalistic nature means I can integrate it smoothly with other components, and it lets me focus on getting the core functionality right without being bogged down by unnecessary complexities.

+- **PostgreSQL**: I went with PostgreSQL for its robustness and reliability.
+It handles complex queries and maintains data integrity, which is crucial for managing the documents.
+PostgreSQL’s support for the ARRAY type is especially handy for storing Sentence-BERT embeddings efficiently.

+- **Redis**: Redis was an obvious choice for caching.
+Its in-memory data store significantly boosts performance by reducing the load on PostgreSQL and speeding up the retrieval of frequently accessed documents.
+It’s great for handling high traffic and ensuring that the search results are delivered quickly.

+- **Sentence-BERT**: Sentence-BERT is fantastic for generating semantic embeddings.
+It allows for a deeper understanding of the textual content, which means the document retrieval process is much more accurate.
+I chose it because it really enhances the relevance of search results by capturing the semantic meaning of the text.

+## Why This Tech Stack?
+When picking the technologies for this project, I focused on balancing performance, scalability, and ease of use.
+Flask’s minimalism fits perfectly with the need for a straightforward web app.
+PostgreSQL’s capabilities are well-suited for the complex queries and large datasets involved.
+Redis helps keep things fast and responsive, and Sentence-BERT ensures that the search results are as relevant as possible.
+Each component was chosen to make sure the system performs well and meets the demands of modern chat applications effectively.

 ## Logging and Performance Monitoring

 - **Inference Time**: Logs the time taken to complete each inference request.